-“The police investigated themselves and found nothing wrong”— it’s a tongue-in-cheek axiom that you may have heard.
-Unfortunately, this idea is the outcome more often than not.
-As we’ve seen in high profile police homicides of unarmed black men, police departments ask the public to wait for the findings of an official investigation before jumping to conclusions (and possibly rioting).
+“The police investigated themselves and found nothing wrong”— it’s a tongue-in-cheek saying that you’ve probably heard.
+Unfortunately, this is the outcome more often than not.
+As we’ve seen in high-profile police homicides of unarmed black men, police departments ask the public to wait for the findings of an official investigation before jumping to conclusions (and possibly rioting).
 The problem is that 99% of the time, the findings deem shootings justified and absolve the officer(s) involved of wrong-doing.
-Anyone with a pulse, short of #BlueLivesMatter bootlickers, should see the conflict of interest of cops investigating their peers.
+Anyone with a pulse, short of #BlueLivesMatter/#ComplyOrDie bootlickers, should see the conflict of interest with cops investigating their peers.
 How can a police department be impartial about investigating, disciplining, and possibly prosecuting one of its own?— it can’t.
 You may be wondering what any of this has to do with me, so let me begin.

-I began contacting the Convention Center Area Command weekly to have my phone and violin released.
+I began contacting LVMPD’s Convention Center Area Command substation weekly to have my phone and violin released.
 I was unsuccessful until the NAACP intervened.
 My possessions were released from LVMPD’s Evidence Vault just before Christmas— roughly three months after my arrest in September.
-Shortly thereafter, the Citizen Review Board replied to one of my tweets, letting me know that I could file a complaint with them if I wasn’t satisfied with the disposition from Internal Affairs.
+Shortly thereafter, the Citizen Review Board replied to one of my tweets, letting me know that I could file a complaint with them if I wasn’t satisfied with the disposition from internal affairs.
 That’s when the ball started rolling.
-I got a letter in the mail from Internal Affairs stating that they received my complaint and were going to do an investigation (…oh, so y’all didn’t take it serious before— I see).
+I got a letter in the mail from internal affairs stating that they received my complaint and were going to do an investigation (…oh, so y’all didn’t take it serious before— I see).

-The video was not a good look for sergeant Cirkosz or the department.
-It was clear before the bodycam viewing that Cirkosz had turned off his bodycam several times because there were eight videos when their should have been at most two.
-When I watched the footage, I noticed that he turned off his camera precisely at the times when he talked to me after I was already in custody in the back of a police car.
+The video did not put sergeant Cirkosz or the police department in a favorable light.
+It was clear before the bodycam viewing that Cirkosz turned off his bodycam several times.
+There were eight videos— some of them very short.
+There should have been at most two.
+When I watched the footage, I noticed that Cirkosz turned off his camera when he decided to talk to me as I sat handcuffed in the back of a patrol car.
 This happened about 3-4 times.
-Nothing about our subsequent conversations needed to be confidential, but he wanted to convince me (off the record) that it was my fault that I was in handcuffs.
+Nothing about our subsequent conversations needed to be confidential, but he wanted to convince me (off the record) that it was my fault I was in police custody.
 Shortly after watching the bodycam footage, I requested a copy.
-LVMPD complied, but waited another three months and charged $100 in redaction fees.
+LVMPD’s Body Worn Camera (BWC) division complied, but waited another three months and charged $100 in redaction fees.
 In total, it took eight months from the date of my arrest to get a copy of the bodycam footage (video here).
-I feels like they didn’t want me to have it.
+It felt like they didn’t want me to have it.